JasonBock/Rocks/docs/notes/Refactoring Ideas.md

 * `Extensions`
     * `ITypeParameterSymbolExtensions`
         * `GetConstraints()` - Maybe now figure out how to determine if the `default` constraint exists?
 * "Remove Unnecessary Usings"
 * Format every file
+* Ensure all the code in the Rocks library has the "disclaimer" XML comment at the top to discourage users from using them for anything outside of code-generated Rocks usage.